zulucmd/zulu/site/content/completions/completion.md

 #### Specify valid filename extensions for flags that take a filename

-To limit completions of flag values to file names with certain extensions you can either use the `zulu.FlagOptFilename()` function or a combination of `RegisterFlagCompletionFunc()` and `ShellCompDirectiveFilterFileExt`, like so:
+To limit completions of flag values to file names with certain extensions you can either use the `zulu.FlagOptFilename()` function or a combination of `FlagOptCompletionFunc()` and `ShellCompDirectiveFilterFileExt`, like so:

 ```go
 flagSet.String("output", "", "output usage", zulu.FlagOptFilename("yaml", "json"))